ARM-software/Arm-2D/README.md

 When we look at the traditionally embedded  GUI architecture(as shown in **Figure 1-3** ), there are four layers: 1) the application and designer layer, 2) the GUI software service layer, 3) the rendering layer, and 3) the hardware driver layer.

 **Arm-2D focuses on accelerating the low-level 2D image processing**, and will not touch upper layers of the GUI software stacks, hence avoiding competing with GUI service providers in the same ecosystem.
 In fact, because Arm has proposed an abstraction layer for the low-level 2D image processing, **a whole ecological level of cooperation can be quickly established** between chip manufacturers that provide hardware accelerators and software providers that provide GUI services. **Everyone can concentrate on enlarging their own values**.
-For example, by adding arm-2d adaptor drivers for their proprietary 2D accelerators silicon vendors can achieve a wide range of support from GUI providers who build/port their GUI stack upon Arm-2D APIs.
+For example, by adding arm-2d adaptor drivers for their proprietary 2D accelerators, silicon vendors can achieve a wide range of support from GUI providers who build/port their GUI stack upon Arm-2D APIs.

 **Figure 1-3 The Hierarchy of a Typical Embedded GUI System.**